PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Force Tracking download using CSS class
 +++++++++++++++++++++++++++++++++++++++

-To track clicking a link as a download using css class simply add ``piwik_download`` class to link element.
+To track clicking a link as a download using css class simply add the ``piwik_download`` class to link element.

 This class name can be changed, use ``setDownloadClasses`` to define which CSS class should be tracked::